The History of my Mormon Heritage

 Missionaries from America, 1920

-Her mother and father were small farmers and did not have much money.
-As a young girl, she attended a school known as a farmers’ school.
-There were three grades in one class, and they did not attend school during the planting and harvesting seasons.
+Helfred’s mother and father were small farmers with little money.
+As a young girl, she attended a school known as a ‘farmers’ school.’
+There were three grades in one class and they did not attend school during the planting and harvesting seasons.

-Every day, when Helfred walked to school, she would pass by a bull behind a fence.
+Every day when Helfred walked to school, she would pass a bull sitting behind a fence.
 She would stop and tease it.
-It made the bull very angry, but there was nothing it could do about it.
-One day, the bull had gotten loose.
+This made the bull furious, but there was nothing it could do.
+One day the bull had gotten loose.
 When Helfred came walking by, it chased her.
 She thought it was the end of the world, unaware of how fast she could run that day.

 She managed to jump into a ditch just in the nick of time and was saved.
-She was stuck in this ditch for hours because the bull stood and waited for her to come back up.
-Finally, the farmer noticed the bull was missing, so he set out to find it.
-When the farmer found his bull, Helfred was finally able to get out of the ditch.
-Helfred never teased the bull again.
+She was stuck in the ditch for hours because the bull stood nearby waiting for her to come out.
+Finally, the farmer noticed his bull was missing, so he set out to find it.
+When he found it, Helfred was finally able to get out of the ditch.
+She never teased the bull again.

 When Helfred was young, she was sent away as a servant to help other farmers.
-Helfred, therefore, did not have much schooling.
-She said that for all the work she did, the only pay she received was room and board, and then at Christmas time, she got a pair of new clogs.
+Therefore, she had very little schooling.
+She said that for all the work she did on the farms, the only pay she received was room and board.
+At Christmas time she received a pair of new clogs.

 A few years later, Helfred worked at a hospital, where she earned some money.

 Helfred grew up a member of the Mormon church.
-Helfred was sent away as a servant for a farmer.
-While working there, she became pregnant with her first son, whom she named Eli.
+When she was sent away as a servant for a farmer, she became pregnant with her first son, whom she named Eli.
 He was born on May 10, 1926.

 A few years later, Helfred got pregnant again by a different man.
-She named her second child Jytte.
-She was born on August 6, 1932.
+She named her second child, a daughter, Jytte.
+Jytte was born on August 6, 1932.

-Since Helfred was young and unmarried, she was unable to take care of her children.
-Helfred gave them to her mother and father to raise.
+Since Helfred was young and unmarried, she could not care for her children.
+She gave them to her mother and father to raise.

-Helfred then met a man named Karl Henry Hansen.
-Karly was born on March 25, 1906.
+Helfred later met a man named Karl Henry Hansen.
+Karl was born on March 25, 1906.

 Mette Katrine Hansen